davidpots/playsongnotes/_lessons/300 - guitar pick QA - which I use and why.md

 ## Editor's notes

 Hey friends!
 In this video I answer a question many of you have emailed in: which guitar pick do I use?
-I’ll answer the question, explaining why I use the pick I’ve favored for the past 10 years or so ((Dunlop .46mm “Delrin” 41P.46, light pink)[https://amzn.to/3drJIKr]) — and why I’ve settled on this pick after experimenting with a few similar ones over the years.
+I’ll answer the question, explaining why I use the pick I’ve favored for the past 10 years or so -- (Dunlop .46mm “Delrin” 41P.46, light pink)[https://amzn.to/3drJIKr] — and why I’ve settled on this pick after experimenting with a few similar ones over the years.

 I recommend buying the pick from a local guitar store.
 But if that's not possible, here's a link to get it from Amazon (purchasing after clicking this link gives a few cents back to me):